rhinocerose/eurorack-bastl-kompas/README.md

  - direct copy of Bastl version but in SMD.
  - has some bugs that require custom connections after.
  - flashing arduino bootloader requires soldering jumpers straight to SMD components.

+## License

+The original (Bastl Kompas)[https://github.com/bastl-instruments/kompas] is CC-BY-SA and this work perpetuates that.

+Utmost thanks to the original designers for making their work available!